s-kondyli/Research_project_1/README.md

-# Research project: metagenomic data analysis of patients that undergo Hematopoietic Stem Cell Transplantation with emphasis on eukaryotes
+# Metagenomic analysis and reconstruction of the gut mycobiome in patients undergoing Haematopoietic stem cell transplantation